daterre/Cradle/README.md

 * `AutoPlay`: when true, begins playing the story immediately when the game starts.
 * `StartPassage`: indicates which passasge to start playback from (default is `Start`)
-* `HookScript`: a Unity script which provides story hooks (see the [hooks](#hooks) section for more info)
+* `AdditionalHooks`: additional game objects on which to search for hooks (see the [hooks](#hooks) section for more info)
 * A list of Twine variables used in the story, useful for debugging purposes.

 ####TwineTextPlayer
 Included in UnityTwine is a prefab and script that can be used to quickly display and interact with a story in a text-only fashion.
 The prefab is built with Unity UI components (4.6+) to handle text and layout. **To use:**

 1. Create a new scene
-2. Create an empty game object, call it 'TwineStory'
+2. Drag the TwineTextPlayer prefab into the scene
-3. Import your Twine story and drag the generated C# script onto the 'TwineStory' game object
+3. Import your Twine story and drag the generated C# script onto the TwineTextPlayer object
-4. Drag the TwineTextPlayer prefab into the scene
-5. On the TwineTextPlayer object, drag the 'TwineStory' game object into the 'Story' proprety
-6. Play your scene
+4. Play your scene